thedude0606/manusoptions/PROGRESS.md

 - ✅ Integration with existing data sources
 - ✅ Comprehensive test suite for validation

+### Bug Fixes and Optimizations (May 20, 2025)
+- ✅ Audited callback structure for duplicate outputs
+- ✅ Verified all callbacks using duplicate outputs have allow_duplicate=True flags
+- ✅ Documented environment refresh procedure for resolving stale environment issues

 ## Current Work in Progress

 - 🔄 User experience refinements for recommendation tab